United Kingdom

 No hay anuncios

-The publication coincides with the dissemination of Sovereign Grant report, the document that, amidst a certain fog, details how public money intended for the maintenance of the monarchical institution is spent.
-It is noteworthy that while the British government demands budgetary sacrifices from ministries – especially from Defense, reason why the minister recently resigned– and to public services, the monarchy's accounts show a very healthy reality.
+The publication of the monarch's tax settlements coincides with the dissemination of Sovereign Grant report, the document that, amidst a certain fog, details how public money intended for the maintenance of the monarchical institution is spent.
+It is striking that while the British government demands budgetary sacrifices from ministries – especially the Ministry of Defence, reason why the person in charge of the portfolio recently resigned– and to public services, the monarchy's accounts show a very healthy reality.

 Cargando